fekete965/boots.dev-build-an-ai-agent/README.md

 # AI Coding Agent

-An intelligent AI coding agent built with Google's Gemini API that can interact with your codebase through function calls.
-The agent can read files, execute Python code, write files, and navigate directories to help you with coding tasks.
+A secure, sandboxed AI coding agent built with Google's Gemini API that can safely interact with your codebase through controlled function calls.
+The agent operates within a restricted working directory and can help you with various coding tasks while maintaining security boundaries.

 ## Features

-The AI agent has access to the following capabilities:
+The AI agent provides a secure environment for code interaction with these capabilities:

-- **File Operations**: Read file contents and get directory listings
+- **Safe File Operations**: Read file contents and list directories within the sandbox
-- **Code Execution**: Run Python files with optional arguments
+- **Controlled Code Execution**: Run Python files with arguments in an isolated environment
-- **File Writing**: Create or overwrite files with new content
+- **Secure File Writing**: Create or modify files within the permitted working directory
-- **Directory Navigation**: Explore project structure and file information
+- **Directory Exploration**: Safely navigate and analyze project structure
+- **Security-First Design**: All operations are constrained to prevent unauthorized access

 ## Prerequisites